-But then we move our attention to lower interest rate debt as well as debt that can be deducted on your taxes.
-Here the story becomes a bit grayer.
+But when we move our attention to lower interest rate debt as well as debt that can be deducted on your taxes, the story becomes a bit grayer.

 I previously wrote about doing the math to determine if you should invest or pay off debt.
 In the end, the answer came down to:

 - Interest on debt equals more than 6%, pay off debt